SupaxInc/data-structure-and-algorithms/README.md

         - A number XOR 0 gives the number itself.
         - XOR is commutative and associative.
     - Use arithmetic series formula for summation optimized approach

+## 371 - Sum of Two Integers

+- Solutions

+    **Optimized Approach:** Use bit manipulation

+    - Time Complexity: O(n)
+    - Space Complexity: O(1)

+    **Solution:**  Use XOR to simulate bit addition, then calculate carry by complementing and shifting by 1.

+    **Unique uses:**

+    - XOR mimics bit addition for binary numbers
+    - For carries:
+        - `&`  finds where both bits are 1, indicating a carry is generated
+        - `<<` by 1 will move the carry to correct position for next addition iteration
+    - Masking
+        - `0xFFFFFFFF` , complementing with this ensures that numbers are treated as 32 bit integers
+        - `ox7FFFFFFF` , determines if number is outside positive range of 32 bit integer